 The Moto G6 is the company's latest in its wildly popular line of low-cost phones, modernizing the brand with 2018 design traits and refreshed internals.
-Last year's mid-range Moto X4 is coming down in price these days, though, to the point that you can get it for almost as cheap as the G6.
-So what's a better use of your money; last year's mid-range option, or this year's budget option?
+Last year's Moto X4 has seen a number of price drops in the last year, though, to the point you can get it for even cheaper than the G6.
+So what's a better use of your money; last year's mid-range, or this year's budget option?

 |Display||5.2-inch IPS LCD

 |5.7-inch 18:9 IPS LCD

 |Chipset||Octa-core Qualcomm Snapdragon 630, 8x 2.2GHz Cortex-A53 cores||Octa-core Qualcomm Snapdragon 450, 8x 1.8GHz Cortex-A53 cores|